 There’s nothing like a country drive to buy some just-picked asparagus from a local farm.
-Meandering around your urban farmers market to get some there is also pleasant.
+Meandering around your urban farmers market to purchase some there is also pleasant.
 Yes, asparagus is available year round, but I always make a point of buying local when it’s available.

 Asparagus Goat Cheese Tart